himanshu-tyd/love_magic/README.md

 - HTML5: For the structure of the web app.
 - CSS3: For styling the elements with a touch of magic.
 - JavaScript: For handling the interactivity and animations.

+ ## 🙌 Contributing
+Feel free to contribute to this project by submitting issues or pull requests.
+Let's make Magic 💌 Love even more enchanting together!

+## 📄 License
+This project is licensed under the MIT License - see the LICENSE file for details.